NTU and Santander Universities launch Placement Learning Academy

 PLAN explores six work-based skills which employers' value in their recruits.
 These include building a growth mindset, demonstrating resilience, gaining commercial awareness, active listening, business communication and personal branding.
 Students will learn how to articulate their skill development and understand how these will be tested within recruitment processes, helping them to begin thinking like a recruiter, leading to them increasing the likelihood of becoming employed.

-As part of the partnership with Santander Universities, NTU are developing employability activities to ensure students leave university prepared for the world of work and add value to businesses accross the UK.
+As part of the partnership with Santander Universities, NTU are developing employability activities to ensure students leave university prepared for the world of work and add value to businesses across the UK.

 PLAN will deliver an innovative and impactful skills programme to support students from widening participation to develop their confidence and aspirations to engage in the placement process.